I Have No Original Ideas

 Source: You Don’t Want What You Think You Want – Emerj.com

-But Accept we must.
+But accept we must.

 We cannot prevent the future outright with a head-in-the-sand strategy.

-Kodak and 15th century China already tried that strategy, remember?
+Kodak and 15th-century China already tried that strategy, remember?

-Without Acceptance – we cannot think critically or act decisively, which are the only things that give us a fighting chance for a better future.
+Without Acceptance, we cannot think critically or act decisively, which are the only things that give us a fighting chance for a better future.
 The eternal hominid future is cope and nothing more.

 NOTE: You don’t need to accept anything you don’t want to.
 And I don’t pretend to see the future.
 I think we’re all morons and neurons.
-I’m here to merely explain my reasoning (with references and links to by own writing, and that of other thinkers who I respect.
+I’m here to merely explain my reasoning (with references and links to my own writing, and that of other thinkers whom I respect.
 Zuckerberg’s idea of a mobile-first social media might have been wrong – and my notions of AGI risk and posthumanism may also be wrong.
 I think the trends make a strong case, but you can decide for yourself.

 If you disagree with my reasoning – convince yourself that you’re not in Denial (“Daniel’s ideas are never gunna happen”), or Anger (“Daniel is a terrible person because by laying out these trends it means he wants the end of humanity!”).
 Instead, dive into the specifics of my reasoning (linked under “2 Things We Must Accept”) and let me know where my errors lie.
 My ideas have changed over time, and I suspect I may have something to learn from you as well.
 Find me on Twitter and ping me.